 About Brittany

 My occupational history and life experiences have led me to acceptance and admiration of my own idiosyncrasies and ultimately, in fully embracing a philosophy of being your own brand of WEIRD.
 I believe in using one’s unique skill set to serve others and the planet in meaningful ways.
-I believe in being authentically atypical, embracing our inner outlier, and in bringing one’s specialties into service to create necessary social changes for our communities.
+I believe in being authentically atypical, “embracing your inner outlier”, and in bringing one’s specialties into service to create necessary social changes for our communities.

 I went Full Desert Weirdo, and I’m never going back to basic.